hyper-hyper/hyper-server/README.md

 # The `@hyper-hyper/hyper-server` repo

-Simple web server to serve static files built with Bun.
+Simple web server to serve static files from ONE assigned root-directory.

 ...